-During World War II, while the armies of democracy battled the armies of totalitarianism, a smaller battle raged between US Army Engineers and a little bird called the sooty tern.
+Seventy years ago, in July 1942, the armies of democracy battled the armies of totalitarianism, but a smaller battle raged between US Army Engineers and a little bird called the sooty tern.

 Conveniently located about halfway between South America and Africa, the British territory of Ascension Island offered an alternative.
 This little 34-square-mile volcanic island has no natural harbor, but has flat areas ideal for airfields.

 In February 1942, the 38th Combat Engineer Battalion of the US Army Corps of Engineers arrived to build Wideawake Field, named for native sooty terns, also called "wideawakes" for their sleep-disturbing calls.
-The engineers began building a 6000-foot runway in April, which opened for traffic in July 1942.
+The engineers built a 6000-foot runway, which opened for traffic on July 7, 1942.
 When Brazil declared war on the Axis in August, opening crucial air bases to Allied planes, this route carried large quantities of planes to the front.

 The Sooty Tern